pouyana/CarND-Path-Planning-Project/writeup.md

 ### Driving under speed limit of 50MPH But always close to that

 The default speed is always is lower than 50MPH mainly 49.5.
 This is changed when the target a head has smaller target speed.
-This code assumes that all cars abide by this low so the calculate target speed is always less than 50MPH.
+This code assumes that all cars abide by this law so the calculate target speed is always less than 50MPH.
+Line 22-25.

 ### Dont create accelerations over 10m/s^2 and jerks higher than 10 m/s^3